 The idea for YourScreen grew out of Cheltenham International Film Festival 2020, one of the first film festivals in the UK to stream its programme online.
 A positive audience response led the founders Leslie Montgomery Sheldon, Chris Baker and Patrick Bliss to consult with independent film exhibitors and community cinemas to define YourScreen’s virtual cinema offer.
 Following YourScreen’s launch in October 2020, film exhibitors, community cinemas, specialist festivals – all seeking a host platform for their programmes, closed by the pandemic – became YourScreen partners or affiliates.
 Films on YourScreen are new and/or unavailable on any other digital platform in the UK.
 There are up to 10 films in each season’s programme which changes every two months – partner exhibitors can choose as many films as they wish to promote to their audiences.
 Box office revenue is shared with independent exhibitors, who benefit from having access to an extra screen with no added costs on which to offer films during this time of lockdown.

-Find out how to watch or screen Asunder at watch.yourscreen.net/film/asunder from Monday 1st March.
+Find out how to watch or screen Asunder at watch.yourscreen.net/film/asunder until 30th April.